ExaGrid

 ExaGrid Systems, Inc. is a private American data storage company headquartered in Marlborough, Massachusetts.
 Founded in 2002, it develops tiered backup storage appliances that use a disk-cache landing zone and scale-out architecture to improve backup speed, recovery time, and ransomware resilience.
-The company operates globally in more than 80 countries and has been owned by Lead Edge Capital since 2022.
+The company operates globally in more than 80 countries.

 ExaGrid History

 The company was founded in 2002 by Dave Therrien to solve the challenge of integrated primary storage with data backup.
 The company was funded by venture backed funding from Sigma Partners and Highland Capital Partners.

 The name ExaGrid was derived from two words: “Exa” from exabytes of data and, “Grid,” an approach to grid computing scale-out storage which ExaGrid was based on.

 In 2005, Bill Andrews joined the company as president and CEO.
 Bill currently remains in the position as of 2022.
 Under Bill's leadership the company pivoted to backup storage with a tiered backup storage architecture.

 In 2006, ExaGrid shipped its first backup storage appliances.

 Over the years from 2006 to current, ExaGrid has added many features/functions such as zone level deduplication, adaptive deduplication, global deduplication, scale to 2.7PB full backups, 32 appliances in a single scale-out system, the ability to deduplicate Commvault data, the ability to support Veritas NetBackup Accelerator, support of the Veeam Data Mover and Veeam SOBR (scale-out backup repository) and many other features and functions.

 ExaGrid appliances are used by companies to store their backup data.
 The appliances are used in IT data centers in commercial accounts, public education, local government, federal government and universities.